MeetBhingradiya/Portfolio/docs/CDN_SYSTEM.md

 - Files still present (SHA may have changed externally → updated in MongoDB)
 - Files missing on GitHub → `status: "missing"`
 - Previously missing files re-appearing → `status: "active"` restored

+> Note: Because branch history is compacted to a single commit, historical rollback by commit is not available.

 ### Deep Check (Checksum Verification)